 Silverline 598558 Hydraulic Bottle Jacks 10 Tonne

-The Silverline Hydraulic Bottle is a fundamental tool that every caravan owner should have.
+The Silverline Hydraulic Bottle is a vital tool that any caravan owner will appreciate when repairs are required.
 The jack has a total lifting capacity of up to 2 tons, making it suitable for the majority of caravans.